Located in the tropics, that helps to create many unique drinks in Vietnam that you may not find elsewhere.

 8. Vietnamese rice wine

 Rice wine can be contained in porcelain or glass bottles for long-term preservation.
-As drinking it, drinkers pour it into small crockery or porcelain glasses.
+When drinking it, drinkers pour it into small crockery or porcelain glasses.
 And, a person drinks a whole small glass like that at once.

 9. Ginger tea